 For a bold look use pattern to dominate a kitchen splashback.
 Make the pattern feel more playful by using different styles on opposing walls.
 This playful pattern contrasts with the simple wooden cabinets.
-However, it has stuck to a neutral grey colour scheme to avoid overwhelming the space.
+However, its neutral grey colour scheme avoids overwhelming the space.

 11. Create a luxurious look with gold

 Don’t worry this isn’t real gold or even metal, it is called ‘Tek Wall‘.
 It’s a modern alternative to tiling that is made out of an MDF material.
 It might look fit for a prince, but this gold finish is actually an affordable option.

 ‘Not only is it easy and quick to fit compared to tiles, but it creates a much more impactful look at less expense!’ says Darren Watts from Wren.
 Pair a gold splashback with exposed brick walls for a unique twist on the industrial trend.